johan974/postgis-spring-boot/A__README.md

 # Spring Boot and PostGIS tutorial

+## Final result
+- Standalone 1 - does not work
+- Standalone 2 - does work
+- Spring JPA - when using a String version of the object, then you can process it with OsGeo GeoTools WktReader2.

+## Project
 This project demonstrate how you can use PostGIS and Spring Boot to manage spatial data

 The project consists of 3 parts: